openstack/tempest/etc/TEMPEST_README.txt

 To run:
--rename the /etc/storm.conf.sample file to storm.conf
+-rename the /etc/tempest.conf.sample file to tempest.conf
--Set the fields in the file to values relevant to your system -Set the "authentication" value (basic or keystone_v2 currently supported) -from the root directory of the project, run "nosetests storm/tests" to run all tests
+-Set the fields in the file to values relevant to your system -Set the "authentication" value (basic or keystone_v2 currently supported) -from the root directory of the project, run "nosetests tempest/tests" to run all tests

 TODO: